marcinzm/drone-battery-recharge-calculator/README.md

-IF THIS SOFTWARE MAKES YOUR WORK AND ENJOY HELPFUL PLEASE DONATE to my mail: marcinzmyslowski@poczta.onet.pl
+IF THIS SOFTWARE MAKES YOUR WORK AND ENJOY HELPFUL PLEASE DONATE via PayPal to my mail: marcinzmyslowski@poczta.onet.pl or visit my web page: http://wynajmijdronaod.zmyslowski.pl/programy - there is information how to donate.

 if you want to contact with me, email me, I will reply for sure.